Sarajevo Tobacco Factory: History

+After World War 2

 FDS achieved success, not only in the market of SR Bosnia and Herzegovina, but also abroad including Egypt, Russia, Turkey and Japan.

-The need to extend and modernize the existing facilities resulted in a decision to construct a new factory complex in 1960.
-The new factory was built in the Pofalići area, occupying approximately 40 000 m2.
-The complex consisted of several buildings and reached its final appearance in 1971, when the construction was completed.
-Construction was completely financed by the employees of FDS, setting a precedent at that time and in such an environment.

 The policy of FDS was to rely on its own labor.
 In 1946, the first machine (an automatic carton cutting machine) was constructed.
 Those machines, invented and constructed by the employees of FDS, were used in FDS and also sold to other companies in the former Yugoslavia.
-The machines designed in FDS, among others, are Glibo I, Glibo II, Glibo III, Glibo IV and Glibo V. Today, the machines are primarily important as museum pieces, as they indicate the technological process in the factory.
+The machines designed in FDS include Glibo I to Glibo V. Today, the machines are primarily important as museum pieces, as they indicate the technological process in the factory.

+In order to extend and modernize the facilities, a new factory complex was built in 1960 in the Pofalići area, occupying about 40 000 m2.
+The complex consisted of several buildings and reached its final appearance in 1971, when the construction was completed.
+Construction was completely financed by the employees of FDS, setting a precedent at that time and in such an environment.

-The period from 1971 is characterized by the modernization activities.
-New, modern equipment was provided intended to meet new technologies in the production of cigarettes.
+From 1971 the factory was modernized, with new, modern equipment to meet new technologies in the production of cigarettes.
 In that way the factory became one of the most modern tobacco plants in Europe and a leader in the area of former Yugoslavia.
-All the activities intended for the upgrade of the production process and education of the employees resulted in the signing of a contract with the world known company Philip Morris to make Marlboro cigarettes in 1970.
+All the activities intended for the upgrade of the production process and education of the employees resulted in the signing of a contract with Philip Morris to make Marlboro cigarettes in 1970.
 Implementation of this contract started in 1971 and was successful until 1992, when it was broken up due to the war.